 King James Bible Study – [And when he had called the people unto him with his disciples also, he said unto them, Whosoever will come after me, let him deny himself, and take up his cross, and follow me. – Mark 8:34]

-[Acts 26:2-3,6-9 I think myself happy, king Agrippa, because I shall answer for myself this day before thee touching all the things whereof I am accused of the Jews: 3 Especially because I know thee to be expert in all customs and questions which are among the Jews: wherefore I beseech thee to hear me patiently.
-6 And now I stand and am judged for the hope of the promise made of God unto our fathers: 7 Unto which promise our twelve tribes, instantly serving God day and night, hope to come.
-For which hope’s sake, king Agrippa, I am accused of the Jews.
-8 Why should it be thought a thing incredible with you, that God should raise the dead?
-9 I verily thought with myself, that I ought to do many things contrary to the name of Jesus of Nazareth.]
+[Acts 26:1-6 Then Agrippa said unto Paul, Thou art permitted to speak for thyself.
+Then Paul stretched forth the hand, and answered for himself: 2 I think myself happy, king Agrippa, because I shall answer for myself this day before thee touching all the things whereof I am accused of the Jews: 3 Especially because I know thee to be expert in all customs and questions which are among the Jews: wherefore I beseech thee to hear me patiently.
+4 My manner of life from my youth, which was at the first among mine own nation at Jerusalem, know all the Jews; 5 Which knew me from the beginning, if they would testify, that after the most straitest sect of our religion I lived a Pharisee.
+6 And now I stand and am judged for the hope of the promise made of God unto our fathers:]

 [Acts 26:22-26 Having therefore obtained help of God, I continue unto this day, witnessing both to small and great, saying none other things than those which the prophets and Moses did say should come: 23 That Christ should suffer, and that he should be the first that should rise from the dead, and should shew light unto the people, and to the Gentiles.
 24 And as he thus spake for himself, Festus said with a loud voice, Paul, thou art beside thyself; much learning doth make thee mad.
 25 But he said, I am not mad, most noble Festus; but speak forth the words of truth and soberness.
 26 For the king knoweth of these things, before whom also I speak freely: for I am persuaded that none of these things are hidden from him; for this thing was not done in a corner.]

-[Acts 27:1-3,6-9 And when it was determined that we should sail into Italy, they delivered Paul and certain other prisoners unto one named Julius, a centurion of Augustus’ band.
-2 And entering into a ship of Adramyttium, we launched, meaning to sail by the coasts of Asia; one Aristarchus, a Macedonian of Thessalonica, being with us.
+[Acts 27:1,3,9-11 And when it was determined that we should sail into Italy, they delivered Paul and certain other prisoners unto one named Julius, a centurion of Augustus’ band.
 3 And the next day we touched at Sidon.
 And Julius courteously entreated Paul, and gave him liberty to go unto his friends to refresh himself.
-6 And there the centurion found a ship of Alexandria sailing into Italy; and he put us therein.
-7 And when we had sailed slowly many days, and scarce were come over against Cnidus, the wind not suffering us, we sailed under Crete, over against Salmone; 8 And, hardly passing it, came unto a place which is called The fair havens; nigh whereunto was the city of Lasea.
-9 Now when much time was spent, and when sailing was now dangerous, because the fast was now already past, Paul admonished them,]
+9 Now when much time was spent, and when sailing was now dangerous, because the fast was now already past, Paul admonished them, 10 And said unto them, Sirs, I perceive that this voyage will be with hurt and much damage, not only of the lading and ship, but also of our lives.
+11 Nevertheless the centurion believed the master and the owner of the ship, more than those things which were spoken by Paul.]

-[Acts 27:14-15,18-22 But not long after there arose against it a tempestuous wind, called Euroclydon.
+[Acts 27:14-15,18-21 But not long after there arose against it a tempestuous wind, called Euroclydon.
 15 And when the ship was caught, and could not bear up into the wind, we let her drive.
 18 And we being exceedingly tossed with a tempest, the next day they lightened the ship; 19 And the third day we cast out with our own hands the tackling of the ship.
 20 And when neither sun nor stars in many days appeared, and no small tempest lay on us, all hope that we should be saved was then taken away.
-21 But after long abstinence Paul stood forth in the midst of them, and said, Sirs, ye should have hearkened unto me, and not have loosed from Crete, and to have gained this harm and loss.
-22 And now I exhort you to be of good cheer: for there shall be no loss of any man’s life among you, but of the ship.]
+21 But after long abstinence Paul stood forth in the midst of them, and said, Sirs, ye should have hearkened unto me, and not have loosed from Crete, and to have gained this harm and loss.]

-[But after long abstinence Paul stood forth in the midst of them,] Paul, left them alone while they were scrambling to save themselves.
+[all hope that we should be saved was then taken away.]
+Remember Luke is writing this so this is what he was seeing and feeling while they were there for days. [after long abstinence Paul stood forth in the midst of them,] Paul was still on the ship, he just watched them in silence while they were in their panic.
 After giving them the famous, “I told you so” speech, he proceeded to tell them of all things, “Be of good cheer.”.
-Well, the reason he told them that was because he had gotten a visit from an angel.
 He makes sure to point out that he was an angel of the God of whom is his and whom he serves.

-[Acts 27:23-27,30-31 For there stood by me this night the angel of God, whose I am, and whom I serve, 24 Saying, Fear not, Paul; thou must be brought before Caesar: and, lo, God hath given thee all them that sail with thee.
+[Acts 27:22-26 And now I exhort you to be of good cheer: for there shall be no loss of any man’s life among you, but of the ship.
+23 For there stood by me this night the angel of God, whose I am, and whom I serve, 24 Saying, Fear not, Paul; thou must be brought before Caesar: and, lo, God hath given thee all them that sail with thee.
 25 Wherefore, sirs, be of good cheer: for I believe God, that it shall be even as it was told me.
-26 Howbeit we must be cast upon a certain island.
-27 But when the fourteenth night was come, as we were driven up and down in Adria, about midnight the shipmen deemed that they drew near to some country; 30 And as the shipmen were about to flee out of the ship, when they had let down the boat into the sea, under colour as though they would have cast anchors out of the foreship, 31 Paul said to the centurion and to the soldiers, Except these abide in the ship, ye cannot be saved.]
+26 Howbeit we must be cast upon a certain island.]

 [Except these abide in the ship, ye cannot be saved.]
 Just like when the flood came and only those who were on the Ark we saved, Jesus is the ship that we must be on in order to be saved.
 If we do not abide in the ship we cannot be saved, and sadly, many do jump off, but those who endure until they breathe their last breath will be saved.
 Well, the men listened, they took up the anchors and let the storm guide the ship.

-[Acts 27:34-37,41-44 Wherefore I pray you to take some meat: for this is for your health: for there shall not an hair fall from the head of any of you.
-35 And when he had thus spoken, he took bread, and gave thanks to God in presence of them all: and when he had broken it, he began to eat.
-36 Then were they all of good cheer, and they also took some meat.
-37 And we were in all in the ship two hundred threescore and sixteen souls.
+[Acts 27:37,40-43 And we were in all in the ship two hundred threescore and sixteen souls.
+40 And when they had taken up the anchors, they committed themselves unto the sea, and loosed the rudder bands, and hoised up the mainsail to the wind, and made toward shore.
 41 And falling into a place where two seas met, they ran the ship aground; and the forepart stuck fast, and remained unmoveable, but the hinder part was broken with the violence of the waves.
 42 And the soldiers’ counsel was to kill the prisoners, lest any of them should swim out, and escape.
-43 But the centurion, willing to save Paul, kept them from their purpose; and commanded that they which could swim should cast themselves first into the sea, and get to land: 44 And the rest, some on boards, and some on broken pieces of the ship.
-And so it came to pass, that they escaped all safe to land.]
+43 But the centurion, willing to save Paul, kept them from their purpose; and commanded that they which could swim should cast themselves first into the sea, and get to land:]

-[Acts 28:26 And the barbarous people shewed us no little kindness: for they kindled a fire, and received us every one, because of the present rain, and because of the cold.
+[Acts 28:1-4 And when they were escaped, then they knew that the island was called Melita.
+2 And the barbarous people shewed us no little kindness: for they kindled a fire, and received us every one, because of the present rain, and because of the cold.
 3 And when Paul had gathered a bundle of sticks, and laid them on the fire, there came a viper out of the heat, and fastened on his hand.
-4 And when the barbarians saw the venomous beast hang on his hand, they said among themselves, No doubt this man is a murderer, whom, though he hath escaped the sea, yet vengeance suffereth not to live.
-5 And he shook off the beast into the fire, and felt no harm.
-6 Howbeit they looked when he should have swollen, or fallen down dead suddenly: but after they had looked a great while, and saw no harm come to him, they changed their minds, and said that he was a god.]
+4 And when the barbarians saw the venomous beast hang on his hand, they said among themselves, No doubt this man is a murderer, whom, though he hath escaped the sea, yet vengeance suffereth not to live.]

 [No doubt this man is a murderer,] The first thing people think of when something bad happens after we have endured a storm is that we clearly must have done something wrong.
 And we do not need people to put that question in our heads, we are very good of it ourselves.
 That is when God reminds us and them that we belong to Jesus, we are not perfect, and even if we did die from some fluke accident, we will still be safe in God’s hands, [2 Corinthians 5:6-8 Therefore we are always confident, knowing that, whilst we are at home in the body, we are absent from the Lord: 7 (For we walk by faith, not by sight:) 8 We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord.]

-Paul, never lost his faith in God being right there with him, he witnessed the Gospel to anyone the Holy Spirit led him to no matter what he was going through.
-One of the main reasons why God allows tragedy in our lives is to lead others to Him, others that may have never known Him had we not gone through that storm.
-Paul finally arrived in Rome, and something strange happened.
+[after three months we departed in a ship of Alexandria,] My goodness, it must have taken six months for them to get to Italy.
+Nevertheless, Paul, never lost his faith in God being right there with him, he witnessed the Gospel to anyone the Holy Spirit led him to no matter what he was going through.
+One of the main reasons why God allows tragedy in our lives is to lead others to Him.
+Well, Paul finally arrived in Rome, and something strange happened.

 [Acts 28:16-20 And when we came to Rome, the centurion delivered the prisoners to the captain of the guard: but Paul was suffered to dwell by himself with a soldier that kept him.
 17 And it came to pass, that after three days Paul called the chief of the Jews together: and when they were come together, he said unto them, Men and brethren, though I have committed nothing against the people, or customs of our fathers, yet was I delivered prisoner from Jerusalem into the hands of the Romans.
 18 Who, when they had examined me, would have let me go, because there was no cause of death in me.
 19 But when the Jews spake against it, I was constrained to appeal unto Caesar; not that I had ought to accuse my nation of.
 20 For this cause therefore have I called for you, to see you, and to speak with you: because that for the hope of Israel I am bound with this chain.]